-Northampton’s dynamism is shown in several major industries such as finance, advanced manufacturing and logistics.
-These are recognised as greatly productive and research has shown that aside from London, Northampton is the best place to start up a successful business and several well established and major companies have their headquarters based in Northampton.
+Northampton’s dynamism is shown in several major industry sectors such as financial services, advanced manufacturing, hospitality and logistics.
+Recent research has shown that Northampton has been identified as being among the top ten best places to start up a successful new business with several well established and major leading companies having their headquarters based in Northampton.

-Northampton is a little under seventy miles from London and is easily accessed by either of the three junctions of the M1 and with regular and major rail connections, this allows the journey to become quick and effortless.
+Northampton is a little under seventy miles from London and is easily accessed by either of the three junctions of the M1 and with regular and major rail connections, this allows the journey to be swift and effortless.
 The nearest airports are Birmingham, East Midlands and Luton.

-Ideally placed in the heart of England, Northampton provides an interesting variety of attractions and the surrounding areas offer such delights as Northampton Castle, scenic parks, magnificent stately homes and gardens, stunning churches with magnificent architectures, museums and galleries, quaint market towns and beautiful old villages where time seems to slow down.
+Ideally placed in the heart of England, Northampton provides an interesting variety of attractions and the surrounding areas offer such delights as Northampton Castle, several scenic parks, wonderful stately homes and gardens, stunning churches with magnificent architectures and plenty of museums and galleries.
+Close by are picturesque market towns and pretty villages where time seems to slow down.

 Looking for a Career in Northampton?
-We are hosting a careers fair at Park Inn by Radisson on Friday 1st April & Friday 2nd September, between the times of 10am-2pm.
+We are hosting a careers fair at Northampton Guildhall on Friday 24th February, between the times of 10am-2pm.
 Ours event are completely free for jobseekers and are a great way to meet hiring companies around the city.
 Find out more here!